-Further details about the latest harm information is included in the Single Oversight Framework Performance Report and Appendix A details how we performed in June against our high level metrics for workforce, quality, access and finance.
+Further details about the latest harm information is included in the Single Oversight Framework Performance Report.
 I am pleased our access standards continued to improve and we met the 95% emergency care standard for quarter one as timely care is a key contributor to overall patient quality, safety and experience.
 This demonstrates how hard SFH staff and colleagues in partner organisations have worked after a very hard winter.

-We reviewed our Trust, corporate and divisional risks in July's risk committee, chaired by the Chief Executive.
+We reviewed our Trust, corporate and divisional risks in July's risk committee.
 Our overall risk profile remains stable and the principle risks in the BAF are below, with three risks currently rated as significant.
 These risk ratings have not changed in the last month.